The first way how to draw a cube is a simple view. This is an easy way to suggest space and draw a three-dimensional shape on a flat paper.

 “Parallel” lines are two lines going in the same direction.

-A “vertical” line is a line going from
+A “vertical” line is a line going from top down.

 A “horizontal” line is a line going from left to right, same as the “horizon”.
-And “horizon” is the line where the earth meets the sky, if you look far into
+And “horizon” is the line where the earth meets the sky, if you look far into distance – the line that goes flat left to right.

 After a short linguistic detour, we’re back to drawing a cube.